If you have income from an investment property, it's important to know how to best manage your tax claim.

-- Management costs such as land tax, body corporate fees and charges
+- Management costs such as property agent fees and commission

-- Maintenance costs – e.g. cleaning, gardening, pest control, repairs
+- Maintenance costs - for example cleaning, gardening, pest control, repairs and maintenance

-You may be able to claim some of these costs now, but others may be deducted over time.
-Mortgage set-up costs, for example, are usually claimed over five years.
+You may be able to claim some of these costs now, but others, such as expenditure on capital works, may be deducted over time.

 What can’t you claim?

-- Expenses someone else has paid, e.g. electricity bills paid by your tenant
+- Expenses someone else has paid, for example electricity bills paid by your tenant

-- Property purchase costs, e.g. advertising costs, stamp duty
+- Property purchase costs, for example advertising costs, stamp duty

 Lodging your tax return